 Shotguns must be 10-, 12-, 16-, 20- or 28-gauge or .410 bore loaded with slugs or saboted bullets.
 Rifled slug barrels are permitted.
 Combination rifle-shotguns are allowed.

-A State law that allowed certain rifle cartridges to be used for deer hunting on private land was amended earlier this year to clarify requirements.
+Additional rifles can be used for deer hunting on private land only.
 During the firearms, reduction zone from Nov.
-17, 2018-Jan.
-31, 2019 (in zones where local ordinances allow the use of firearms) youth seasons, and special antlerless season (where open), rifles that fire cartridges meeting the following requirements may be used to hunt deer on private land only:
+14, 2020 – Jan.
+31, 2021 (in zones where local ordinances allow the use of firearms), youth season, and special antlerless season (where open), rifles that fire cartridges meeting the following requirements may be used to hunt deer on private land only.

-Legal handguns can be used to hunt deer during the firearms, reduction zone from Nov.
-17, 2018 – Jan.
-31, 2019 (in zones where local ordinances allow the use of a firearm), and special antlerless seasons.
+During the following seasons, legal handguns can be used to hunt deer: firearms, reduction zone from Nov.
+14, 2020 – Jan.
+31, 2021 (in zones where local ordinances allow the use of a firearm), and special antlerless.

 Handguns are not permitted for hunting on any military areas.